It is a hereditary disease in which some tissues and bones of the face do not develop.

-In the most affected, the external ear is small, deformed or even completely absent, which can lead to the absence of external auditory channels.
+In the most affected, the external ear is small, deformed, or even completely absent, leading to the absence of external auditory channels.

-The anomalies observed less frequently are high-arched palate, nasal deformities , preauricular displacement of the hair, macrostomy, hypertelorism and congenital heart defects.
+The anomalies observed less frequently are high-arched palate, nasal deformities, preauricular hair displacement, macro story, hypertelorism, and congenital heart defects.

-People who are unaware of the characteristics and anomalies of the Teacher Collins syndrome can associate facial deformities with intellectual disability or disability, but those affected have their mental capacity at 100%.
+People unaware of the characteristics and anomalies of the Teacher Collins syndrome can associate facial deformities with intellectual disability or disability, but those affected have their mental capacity at 100%.

 Because it is a disease that affects the development of the bones and facial tissues, the recommendation to solve the deficiencies of the malformations is through surgical interventions of multiple disciplines.

-It is essential to carry out surgeries on time and thus prevent respiratory problems due to hypoplasia of the jaw and obstruction of the hypopharynx; sometimes, they may require a tracheotomy to maintain an adequate airway, as well as improve hearing and visual problems.
+It is essential to carry out surgeries on time and thus prevent respiratory problems due to hypoplasia of the jaw and obstruction of the hypopharynx; sometimes, they may require a tracheotomy to maintain an adequate airway and improve hearing and visual problems.